 Music: 5/5 (Hundreds of amazing tracks from awesome series which can be played in playlists while the switch is turned off)

-Sex/Nudity: Some female & male characters and sprits have revealing clothing and slightly sexualized animations.
+Sex/Nudity: Some female & male characters and spirits have revealing clothing and slightly sexualized animations.

 Violence: Slapstick fighting & animations, some realistic guns are present, but no blood.
 Some of the bosses (Marx) and perhaps spirits can be quite scary, especially for children.

-Language: None aside from what you might see in online names & voice chat (mayyybe words like hell and d**m somewhere)
+Language: None aside from what you might see in online names & voice chat (maybe words like hell somewhere)

-Magic/Occult: Small appearances of demons, false deities, witchcraft and magic (mostly from Bayonetta)
+Magic/Occult: Occasional appearances of demons, false deities, witchcraft and magic (mostly from Bayonetta)